 - National Rehabilitation Center for the Deaf opens.

 - Employment Promotion Law for Persons with Disabilities proclaimed.

-- Caravan campaigns throughout Japan to obtain driving license.
+- Caravan campaigns throughout Japan to allow the Deaf to get driving license.

 - 8th JFD national conference held in Tokyo with 2,700 participants.

 - Deaf students forms societies in Osaka and later in Tokyo in 1962 to enlighten public and college on the need for higher education.

 - First 51 deaf persons complete courses at National Rehabilitation Center for the Deaf.